 DL6 — High Density LED Matrix

 Direct matrix for cap print verification, lot code reading, and colour inspection.
-HTTM thermal stability ensures consistent spectral output.
+HTTM thermal stability keeps spectral output consistent.
 UV and NIR options.

 Frequently Asked Questions

-Backlight illumination provides the highest reliability for cap presence detection.
-A capped bottle blocks the backlight in the cap zone; an uncapped bottle allows light through the open neck.
-This produces very high contrast regardless of cap colour or surface finish.
-A front ring or matrix illuminator is used as alternative when backlight is not feasible.
+Backlight illumination gives the highest reliability for cap presence detection.
+A capped bottle blocks the backlight in the cap zone, while an uncapped bottle lets light through the open neck, producing very high contrast regardless of cap colour or surface finish.
+A front ring or matrix illuminator is the alternative when backlight is not feasible.

-Dome or flat dome illumination is the standard choice for highly reflective aluminium and metallic caps.
-The hemispherical illumination geometry eliminates specular hotspots from the curved cap surface and produces a uniform image suitable for colour, marking, and geometry inspection.
+Dome or flat dome illumination is the standard pick for highly reflective aluminium and metallic caps.
+The hemispherical illumination geometry clears specular hotspots from the curved cap surface and produces a uniform image suited to colour, marking, and geometry inspection.

-Low-angle ring illumination or dome illumination reveals the tamper-evident band profile at the base of the cap.
-A broken or separated band appears as a gap or bright line.
-Side-view backlight inspection also provides a clear silhouette of the band.
+Low-angle ring illumination or dome illumination brings out the tamper-evident band profile at the base of the cap.
+A broken or separated band shows up as a gap or bright line.
+Side-view backlight inspection also gives a clear silhouette of the band.

 White or visible wavelength illumination with stable spectral output.
-RODER Vision HTTM technology maintains consistent LED colour temperature.
-NIR can be added for foil seal detection; UV for fluorescent ink verification.
+RODER Vision HTTM technology keeps LED colour temperature consistent.
+NIR can be added for foil seal detection, and UV for fluorescent ink verification.

 Yes.
-A flat dome illuminator provides diffuse illumination for surface and marking inspection.
-A ring illuminator at shallow angle adds alignment gap detection.
+A flat dome illuminator gives diffuse illumination for surface and marking inspection, while a ring illuminator at shallow angle adds alignment gap detection.
 Both are triggered in sequence by the vision controller at full production speed.

 More information about RODER VISION : about us